colmap/pycolmap/README.md

 ```

 ## Windows
-To install pycolmap on Windows, we recommend to install colmap with [vcpkg](https://github.com/microsoft/vcpkg).
+To install PyCOLMAP on Windows, we recommend to install COLMAP with [vcpkg](https://github.com/microsoft/vcpkg).
 From your vcpkg directory, run
 ```
 .\vcpkg.exe install colmap --triplet=x64-windows
 ```

 Then set the `CMAKE_TOOLCHAIN_FILE` environment variable to your `vcpkg\scripts\buildsystems\vcpkg.cmake` path.

-example (powershell)
+Example (powershell):
 ```
 $env:CMAKE_TOOLCHAIN_FILE='C:\Workspace\vcpkg\scripts\buildsystems\vcpkg.cmake'
 ```

-Finally go to the pycolmap folder and run
+Finally go to the PyCOLMAP folder and run
 ```
 py -m pip install ./
 ```

+## Remark regarding building the wheels from source

+PyCOLMAP build is generally tested with the latest commit of the COLMAP [`dev` branch](https://github.com/colmap/colmap/tree/dev).
+Using a previous COLMAP build might not work.

 # Usage